 The use of the school's computers, network, software, Internet access, electronic mail, and related resources is a privilege and is intended for educational purposes only.
-All users' web activity is kept in a log for auditing purposes.
 Routine maintenance and monitoring of the network may lead to discovery of violations to this policy.
 Parents and/or administrators have the right to request to see the contents of a student's school email and/or file folders at any time.
 Note: Parents may request to see the content of the school email and/or the electronic folders of their own children only, and just for the email account the school provided.

 Electronic mail (email) is a primary means of communication on campus.
 Many official communications are transmitted to students, parents, faculty, and staff via email.
 It is an important vehicle for communications between students and their instructors.
-Students in grades 5-12 are assigned a @ans.edu.ni email account.
+Students in grades 3 -12 are assigned a @ans.edu.ni email account with a 25GB storage capacity.
+This email account is a valuable asset.
+It is, and should remain, private to the user alone.
 The account holder is totally responsible for all activity that takes place from that account.
 This account should be used only for school related activities.
 To safeguard identity and privacy, students must not share or give their passwords to anyone.
-School's email accounts for younger kids are completely managed and supervised by the teachers, and the parents are provided with full access to their child's accounts.
+School's Email accounts for younger kids are completely managed and supervised by the teachers, and the parents are provided with full access to their child's accounts.
 The school reserves the right to monitor the electronic activity of all users connected to its network.